CsBigDataHub/working-with-vim/pages/writing.md

 ## How to type digraphs

 <span class="sidenote">See `:help digraph`</span> A digraph is a character that cannot by entered by an ordinary keyboard.
-For example with standard US keyboards digraphs are the numerous accent characters not part of the English language.
+For example, with standard US keyboards digraphs are the numerous accent characters not part of the English language.

 To type a digraph, in INSERT mode, type `ctrl-k {char} {char}`